vegaprotocol/specs/glossaries/trading-and-protocol-glossary.md

 ### Insurance Pool
 A store of capital instantiated with the order book into which fines are contributed.
 It is utilised for financially covering [close out trades](#close-out-trades).
+TODO FOR WG - To extend on this topic

 ## L
 ### Liable position